yaya2devops/aws-cloud-project-bootcamp/journal/week1.md

 You probably got the the point of using Docker.
 It allows us to specify all tasks for each container in a single file, making them implicit.

 In our current scenario, we only have two containers.
-Imagine an entreprise app with µservices architectures where it's common to have around "guess" features each have its own container and dependencies.
+Imagine a business app with µservices architectures where it's common to have around "guess" features each have its own container and dependencies.

 💡 Google has announced its open sourcing of Kubernetes, revealing that the company successfully manages an impressive 4 billion containers to handle the demands of global scale.